Any Way the Wind Blows: The Future of Heath Care Payment Reform

 - Pandemic: namely, the COVID-19 pandemic, which threw a flaming curveball at the entire delivery system.

-- Politics: and policy, and the uncertainty that extends beyond the election.
+- Politics: and policy, and the uncertainty that extends beyond the inauguration.

 - Purchasers: whose advocacy motivated health plans to accelerate APM contracting – but may now be shifting their attention elsewhere.